Generative Bayesian Inference with GANs: Performance Evaluation

 Previous analyses of the model suggested various summary statistics, including the mean, variance, skewness, kurtosis of the data, lag 1 differences, and lag 1 ratios \citep{an2020robust}.
 We use them in SS and SNL methods.
 We have explored three types of input: the time series itself, the time series in conjunction with their summary statistics, and the summary statistics only.
 We find that the network built on the summary statistics appears to perform the best, thus we only include the results from this network here.

 We include SS, W2, SNL as competitors for comparisons.
 One snapshot of the approximate posterior densities is provided in \Cref{fig:bnb_post}.
 We report the performance summary averaged over 10 repetitions in \Cref{tab:bnb_post}.
 ABC methods struggle to identify the parameters and provide very flat posteriors.
 The vanilla B-GAN is able to identify the correct location of parameters but with rather wide credible intervals.
-We observe great improvements after applying the 2-step refinements, the most obvious one for the parameter $\alpha$.
-SNL, B-GAN-2S and B-GAN-VB are all able to provide very accurate estimates with tight credible intervals.
-B-GAN-VB provides the smallest bias and the tightest posteriors, especially for $\beta$, although at the cost of lower coverage.
-While B-GAN-VB is performing better, the performance of B-GAN-2S is slightly inferior relative to SNL in this example.
-Potentially, the performance of B-GAN-2S can be further improved if we add more sequential refinement steps in B-GAN-2S training, since the prior range here is too wide.
+We observe great improvements after applying either the 2-step refinements or the VB refinements.
+For this example, B-GAN-VB performs the best in estimating $r$ and $\beta$, while B-GAN-RL approximates $\kappa$ better and SNL estimates $\alpha$ slighly better than B-GAN-VB.
+The BnB model is more challenging to learn, compared with the LV model.
+Potentially the performance of two refinements can be further improved if we add more sequential refinement steps with fewer training epoches to gradually modify the proposal distribution.